passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">avoid making changes inside the
 Zephyr repository</span>.
-This way, <span style="color: red; font-weight: bold;">we can always use the mainline version</span> of Zephyr without having to worry about conflicts from our application code.
+This way, <span style="color: red; font-weight: bold;">we can always use the mainline version</span> of without conflicts from our application code.

 <span style="color: red; font-weight: bold;">Then, following the
 example-application on GitHub</span> — a reference for how to structure Zephyr-based projects — <span style="color: red; font-weight: bold;">we set up our workspace and cloned the needed modules and application</span>.

-The manifest <span style="color: red; font-weight: bold;">tells west</span> to
-fetch Zephyr version 4.0.0 along with required modules like the LVGL library.
 -->

 ---